appseconnect/docs/_posts/ProcessFlow Management/Quickstart/2020-03-18-snapshot-processflow.md

         icon: fa fa-file-word-o
         identifier: snapshotprocessflow
 ---
-Snapshot in Process Flow gives complete overview of the transactions that was executed.
-A transaction in Process Flow defines an execution of the business flow at that instance.
-Every Process Flow will be able execute more than one integration, which depends on logic defined on the designed Process Flow, dependencies specified, or even based on data volume.
+Snapshot in processflow gives complete overview of the transactions that was executed.
+A transaction in processflow defines an execution of the business flow at that instance.
+Every processflow will be able execute more than one integration, which depends on logic defined on the designed processflow, dependencies specified, or even based on data volume.
 The snapshot gives a detailed overview of the data that is being transferred through workflow giving you a complete picture of the data transformed through the sync process.
 The snapshot gives tracing over the data transferred through integration.
 You can investigate the Data Log, Transaction files & the Activity Log for each process execution.
-After a successful execution, you can view the snapshot listing on the multiple time execution of the Process Flow.
+After a successful execution, you can view the snapshot listing on the multiple time execution of the processflow.

 ## Pre-requisites for viewing Snapshot
 * You should have valid credentials to the portal.
-* You need to [create a Process Flow](/processflow/creating-processflow/) for generating a snapshot.
+* You need to [create a processflow](/processflow/creating-processflow/) for generating a snapshot.
-* The environment where the process flow needs to be executed should be active.
+* The environment where the processflow needs to be executed should be active.
-* The created Process Flow needs to be [deployed](/processflow/deploying-and-executing-processfloww/) to the environment successfully.
+* The created processflow needs to be [deployed](/processflow/deploying-and-executing-processfloww/) to the environment successfully.
-* You need to execute the Process Flow for generation of the Snapshot.
+* You need to execute the processflow for generation of the Snapshot.

  **Note:** You can only view the successday for every instance of generated snapshots.
 Failed data will be display in the [Retry Window](/processflow/retry-processflow/).

-## Steps to view the Process Flow Snapshot
+## Steps to view the processflow Snapshot
-To view the snapshot of a Process Flow that has been executed, you need to follow the prerequisites.
-Given below are the steps that will help you view Snapshot of a Process Flow that is executed.
+To view the snapshot of a processflow that has been executed, you need to follow the prerequisites.
+Given below are the steps that will help you view Snapshot of a processflow that is executed.

-1. Login to the Portal and Navigate to the Process Flow Section and view the [listing page](/processflow/processflow-listing-page/).
+1. Login to the Portal and Navigate to the processflow Section and view the [listing page](/processflow/processflow-listing-page/).
 ![Snapshot1](../../staticfiles/processflow/media/snapshot1.png)
-2. [Create a new Process Flow](/processflow/creating-processflow/) or Edit an existing Process Flow for [Deploying and Executing](/processflow/deploying-and-executing-processfloww/) the sync process.
+2. [Create a new processflow](/processflow/creating-processflow/) or Edit an existing processflow for [Deploying and Executing](/processflow/deploying-and-executing-processfloww/) the sync process.
-**Note: You need to have the OP Environment active mandatorily for deploying the Process Flow to an OP Agent.**
+**Note: You need to have the OP Environment active mandatorily for deploying the processflow to an OP Agent.**
-3. Navigate to the Deploy > [Environment](/deployment/Environment-Management/) for view the Snapshot of the executed Process Flow.
+3. Navigate to the Deploy > [Environment](/deployment/Environment-Management/) for view the Snapshot of the executed processflow.
 **Note: You need have the environment active for viewing the details page, Click here if you need to troubleshoot a detached or a disconnected agent.**
-4. Click Process Flows Tab.
-You can view the list of all the deployed process flows.
-Following are the details that will display for each deployed Process Flows.
+4. Click processflows Tab.
+You can view the list of all the deployed processflows.
+Following are the details that will display for each deployed processflows.
-* Name of the Process Flow
+* Name of the processflow
 * The time of Deployment
 * Actions
 ![Snapshot3](../../staticfiles/processflow/media/snapshot3.png)
-5. Click Ellipses button (…) available beside the Process Flow that you have executed.
+5. Click Ellipses button (…) available beside the processflow that you have executed.
 You can view the option `View Snapshot` in the context menu.
-**Note: The button View Snapshot will be in Disabled State if any Process Flow has not been executed after deploying.**
+**Note: The button View Snapshot will be in Disabled State if any processflow has not been executed after deploying.**
 ![Snapshot4](../../staticfiles/processflow/media/snapshot4.png)
 6. Click View Snapshot button to view the Snapshot.
 ![Snapshot5](../../staticfiles/processflow/media/snapshot5.png)
-7. The Snapshot will display the following details of the Process Flow.
+7. The Snapshot will display the following details of the processflow.
 ![Snapshot6](../../staticfiles/processflow/media/snapshot6.png)
-* Process Flow Name - Displays the name of the Process Flow on the left corner of Title bar of the Snapshot pop-up window.
+* processflow Name - Displays the name of the processflow on the left corner of Title bar of the Snapshot pop-up window.
-* Environment Name - Displays the environment name on which the Process Flow is executed.
+* Environment Name - Displays the environment name on which the processflow is executed.
-**Note: You need to hover over the Process Flow Name & Environment Name to view the name if it exceeds 100 characters.**
+**Note: You need to hover over the processflow Name & Environment Name to view the name if it exceeds 100 characters.**
-* Document Icon – You can view the description of the Process Flow by click the Document Icon beside the Process Flow Name.
+* Document Icon – You can view the description of the processflow by click the Document Icon beside the processflow Name.
 * Execution Time & Status: Show all the Snapshot files with respect to the execution Time & execution Status.
 You can view the files on the Left side of the Pop-up window.
 For every Execution Time & Status,  you can view the following details.
 (a) Serial Number
 (b) UTC Time of its execution